Legal challenge by Minnesota group questions city building permit fees

 Fee reports required

-While there is no set guidelines for permit fees, they are generally determined by the project cost, including materials and labor and expenses for electrical, gas, mechanical, plumbing equipment, and permanent systems.
+While there is no set guideline for permit fees, they generally are determined by the project cost, including materials and labor plus expenses for electrical, gas, mechanical, plumbing equipment and permanent systems.
 The fee could be a few hundred dollars for a simple remodeling job to thousands of dollars for a new home.

 The Department of Labor and Industry has authority to enforce compliance and assess a penalty for failing to file a report.
 Only about 100 municipalities filed each year from 2014 to 2017.